 The grandmother in this situation did a great job of having an initial plan in place by listing beneficiaries on her respective accounts.
 Some people don’t even go that far.
 But this grandmother did something that will benefit her grandchildren and great-grandchildren for generations to come, and that was to establish an MH estate plan.
 Please give us a call today if you’d like to arrange a time to discuss your family situation and determine if a similar plan is right for you.

 About Morris Hall:

 At Morris Hall, we have focused our legal practice on estate planning for over 40 years.
 Along with estate planning, our attorneys help clients and their families with matters of probate, trust administration, wills, power of attorneys, business planning, succession planning, legacy planning, charitable gifting and other important legal aspects.
 We also have divisions in financial, real estate and accounting to help you incorporate all of your planning together, ensuring that everything works perfectly for your needs and situation.
 Our Arizona offices are located in Phoenix, Mesa, Scottsdale, Tucson, Prescott, Flagstaff and Arrowhead.
-Our New Mexico offices are located in Albuquerque, Las Cruces and Santa Fe.
 Contact us today at 888.804.5340 to schedule an appointment!